 Mark your calendars!
-We are pleased to announce that the 28th annual Federal Networks Conference will return to the Washington, DC area in February 2015.
-Look for the conference agenda to be posted around October, 2014.
+We are pleased to announce that the 28th annual Federal Networks Conference will return to the Washington, DC area February 23-24, 2015.
+Look for the conference agenda to be posted in late 2014.

 Federal Networks has become the most important government-wide conference focusing on net-centric solutions to the government's biggest challenges.
 Whether it's strengthening our nation's defense, defending against cybersecurity threats, or providing top quality care for our nation's veterans, the government is turning to the next generation of network technologies to ensure mission effectiveness and operational efficiency.

 Federal Networks brings together senior decision-makers from key agencies across the government to share their latest plans for how they will design, purchase and operate their networks as well as the IT services that these networks enable and deliver.